VERSE | THE GIRL WHO NOW SLEEPS

 Unremitting, never enough

-As she sat car-caressing
+As she sits car-caressing

 Sometimes fretting, sometimes fussing